swapmyvote/swapmyvote/README.md

 sustainable, but providing an open and welcoming community for continued developed will be important.
 So please have a look at any open issues or get in touch at hello@swapmyvote.uk if you'd like to help.

-## Setting up Swap my Vote locally.
+## Setting up Swap my Vote locally

 You will need Ruby installed.